-A change in venue will only be approved if it meets COVID protocols and is unlikely to be approved if it is considered to make an unreasonable request of the visiting team for logistical reasons.
+A change in venue is unlikely to be approved if it is considered to make an unreasonable request of the visiting team for logistical reasons.
 It is unlikely that a change of venue would be approved on the day the match is scheduled to take place.